Caddyshack: Critical response

-The film was met with underwhelming reviews in its original release, with criticism towards the disorganized plot, though Dangerfield, Chase and Murray's comic performances were well received.
+The film was met with underwhelming reviews in its original release, with criticism towards the disorganized plot, though Dangerfield's, Chase's, and Murray's comic performances were well received.
 Roger Ebert gave the film two-and-a-half stars out of four and wrote, "Caddyshack feels more like a movie that was written rather loosely, so that when shooting began there was freedom—too much freedom—for it to wander off in all directions in search of comic inspiration."
 Gene Siskel gave the film three out of four stars, saying it was "funny about half of the time it tries to be, which is a pretty good average for a comedy."
 Dave Kehr, in his review for the Chicago Reader, wrote, "The first-time director, Harold Ramis, can't hold it together: the picture lurches from style to style (including some ill-placed whimsy with a gopher puppet) and collapses somewhere between sitcom and sketch farce."
 Vincent Canby gave it a mixed review in The New York Times, describing it as "A pleasantly loose-limbed sort of movie with some comic moments, most of them belonging to Mr. Dangerfield."

 Nevertheless, the film has gained a cult following in the years after its release and has been positively reappraised by many film critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 72% based on 60 reviews, with an average score of 6.60/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 73% based on 62 reviews, with an average score of 6.60/10.
 The website's critical consensus reads, "Though unabashedly crude and juvenile, Caddyshack nevertheless scores with its classic slapstick, unforgettable characters, and endlessly quotable dialogue."
-On Metacritic, the film received a score of 48 based on 12 reviews, indicating "mixed or average reviews".
+On Metacritic, the film received a score of 48 based on 12 reviews, indicating "mixed or average" reviews.

 Christopher Null gave the film four stars out of five in his 2005 review, and wrote, "They don't make 'em like this anymore … The plot wanders around the golf course and involves a half-dozen elements, but if you simply dig the gopher, the caddy, and the Dangerfield, you're not going to be doing half bad."

-Tiger Woods said that he liked the film, and played Spackler in an American Express commercial based on the film.
-Many of the film's quotes are part of popular culture.

 Ramis noted in the DVD documentary that TV Guide had originally given the film two stars (out of four) when it began showing on cable television in the early 1980s, but over time the rating had gone up to three stars.
 In 2009, he said, "I can barely watch it.
-All I see are a bunch of compromises and things that could have been better," such as the poor swings of everyone, except for O'Keefe.
+All I see are a bunch of compromises and things that could have been better," such as the poor golf swings of everyone, except for O'Keefe.

 Denmark was the only place outside the United States where Caddyshack was initially a hit.
 The distributor had cut 20 minutes to emphasize Bill Murray's role.